Penelope (2006 film): Plot

-Edward’s father, having seen the public's fondness for Penelope and embarrassed by his son's vocal cruelty toward her, coerces Edward into proposing to her.
+Edward's father, having seen the public's fondness for Penelope and embarrassed by his son's vocal cruelty toward her, coerces Edward into proposing to her.
 Lemon discovers that the real Max Campion is imprisoned for armed robbery; the man he had been working with is actually a gambler named Johnny Martin.
 He shares this with Jessica and Wanda on Penelope's wedding day, but they decide not to relay it to Penelope.
 At her wedding, Penelope, realizing that she does not want to marry simply to break the curse, flees the altar and locks herself in her room.
 Jessica begs her to reconsider, but Penelope refuses, declaring that she likes herself the way she is.
-As Penelope has finally been loved by "one of her own kind" — herself — the curse is lifted, and her pig snout and ears vanish.
+As Penelope has finally been loved by "one of her own kind"—herself—the curse is lifted, and her pig snout and ears vanish.

 Some time later, Penelope is an elementary school horticulture teacher, and the public's interest in her has waned.
 She eventually learns the truth about Johnny's identity from Wanda and visits his apartment during a Halloween party while wearing a pig mask.
 Johnny kisses Penelope and apologizes for not having the power to break the curse, but she takes off her mask and reveals that she held the power all along, and the two kiss again.

 The Wilhern's butler Jake, revealed to be the witch who cast the original curse, casts one final spell to render Jessica mute for an indeterminate amount of time before quitting his position.
-While Johnny and Penelope are at a park with her students, Lemon discreetly approaches and tries to take a photo of them to prove that the curse has been lifted.
+While Penelope and Johnny are at a park with her students, Lemon discreetly approaches and tries to take a photo of them to prove that the curse has been lifted.
 Upon seeing how happy they are, he ultimately decides against it and leaves.

+Production

+The production of Penelope started in January 2006 in London and Pinewood Studios, Buckinghamshire.
+It was Reese Witherspoon's first film in a producing role along with a small acting role.
+The film's screenplay was written by Leslie Caveny.
+A novelization of the film was written by Marilyn Kaye.